-- 26 The cost of climate action will be high, but the cost of inaction is even higher.
-For example, Alameda's - 27 building damage and land loss from sea level rise in 2100 could be around \$6.8 billion, and - 28 adaptations to address that water level could cost less than \$1 billion.
-Even using conservative - 29 assumptions and doing an incomplete calculation of benefits, the benefit to cost ratio is at least 3.5 to 1 in - 30 all scenarios assessed, suggesting that every dollar spent on adaptation avoids at least \$3.50 in - economic losses from infrastructure damage and failures after a flood.
-31 - 32 To implement GHG reduction and resilience strategies, Alameda will need to use a mix of federal, - 33 regional, state, and local dollars and grants.
-Alameda City Council's approval of the 11 areas and assets - of location-based priority flooding for adaptation action is an important first step in supporting 34 - development of competitive grant applications for the planning, design, and construction of this work.
-In 35 - addition, some portion of the overall costs will need to be covered by locally raised revenues from 36 - 37 congestion pricing, stormwater fees, special districts, and/or an infrastructure bond. - 38 The City should also commit to creating a new, long-term Climate Fund.
-Such a fund could be used to - 39 match grants obtained for implementation, offset permit fees associated with building improvements, - 40 retrofit buildings from gas to electric power, implement carbon sequestration projects, or initiate other - 41 CARP measures.
+The cost of climate action will be high, but the cost of inaction is even higher.
+For example, Alameda's building damage and land loss from sea level rise in 2100 could be around \$6.8 billion, and adaptations to address that water level could cost less than \$1 billion.
+A limited analysis comparing only the costs of raising existing shoreline structures (90 percent of the coastline) to the benefit of avoiding flood damage for only land and buildings yields a benefit to cost ratio of about 3.5 to 1 to 8 to 1 in all three sea level rise plus 100-year storm scenarios assessed in this study.
+This excludes non-market values, stormwater system costs and benefits, and a number of other factors, but these ratios are in line with research the Federal Emergency Management Agency (FEMA) has conducted related to the benefit-cost ratio of \$6 dollars saved per \$1 invested (NIBS, 2017).

+To implement GHG reduction and resilience strategies, Alameda will need to use a mix of federal, regional, state, and local dollars and grants.
+Alameda City Council's approval of the 11 areas and assets of location-based priority flooding for adaptation action is an important first step in supporting development of competitive grant applications for the planning, design, and construction of this work.
+In addition, some portion of the overall costs will need to be covered by locally raised revenues from congestion pricing, stormwater fees, special districts, and/or an infrastructure bond.

+The City will also consider committing to creating a new, long-term Climate Fund.
+Such a fund could be used to match grants obtained for implementation, offset permit fees associated with building improvements, retrofit buildings from gas to electric power, implement carbon sequestration projects, purchase carbon offsets, or initiate other CARP measures.

-1 Responsibilities, Structure, and Staffing
+Responsibilities, Structure, and Staffing

-- 2 Successful implementation will also largely depend on a concerted team effort by City staff.
-While the City - 3 Council is responsible for adopting this plan and the City Manager will ensure we achieve its goals, the - 4 Assistant City Manager will ultimately be responsible for ensuring implementation stays on track among - 5 the various City departments involved in the process.
-A new, full-time Sustainability Coordinator will report - 6 to the Assistant City Manager and liaise with various climate change and resiliency groups, as well as City - 7 staff and community members. - 8 Additionally, a Green Working Team composed of department directors and City staff will meet quarterly - 9 to discuss implementation progress and roadblocks.
-A Task Force composed of community - 10 representatives will also meet annually to advise implementation of the plan on an ongoing basis.
-To fully - 11 commit to all of the measures in this plan, the City would need to build its capacity and hire eight or more - 12 additional full-time employees.
+Successful implementation will also largely depend on a concerted team effort by City staff.
+While the City Council is responsible for adopting this plan and the City Manager will ensure we achieve its goals, the Assistant City Manager will ultimately be responsible for ensuring implementation stays on track among the various City departments involved in the process.
+A new, full-time Sustainability Coordinator will report to the Assistant City Manager and liaise with various climate change and resiliency groups, as well as City staff and community members.

+Additionally, a Green Working Team (GWT) composed of department directors and City staff will meet quarterly to discuss implementation progress and roadblocks.
+A Task Force (TF) composed of community representatives will also meet annually to advise implementation of the plan on an ongoing basis.
+To fully implement all of the measures in this plan, the City would need to build its capacity and hire 11 or more additional full-time employees.